neo451/modal/README.md

 # modal

-Lua port of tidal, this project is at early alpha stage, all kinds of things can go wrong, but trying out and feedbacks are appreciated!
+LUA port of [tidal](https://tidalcycles.org), this project is at an early alpha stage and all kinds of things can go wrong, but trying it out and providing feedback is very much appreciated!

-See [Wiki](https://github.com/noearc/modal/wiki) for more desgin highlights and future plans.
+See [Wiki](https://github.com/noearc/modal/wiki) for more design highlights and future plans.

 ## Dependencies

-May need to manually install `libasio-dev` for abletonlink to work
+You may need to manually install `libasio-dev` for abletonlink to work

 ## Install

 ### Copy

-If you are familiar with lua and just want to experiment right away, copy [modal.lua](https://github.com/noearc/modal/blob/main/modal.lua) and use seqerate lua instance to run repl and server.
+If you are familiar with LUA and just want to experiment right away, copy [modal.lua](https://github.com/noearc/modal/blob/main/modal.lua) and use a seqerate LUA instance to run `repl` and `server`.
 Install or build missing dependencies ...

 ### Luarocks

-Install luarocks **this one is not ready yet**
+Install `luarocks` **this one is not ready yet**

 ```
 sudo luarocks install modal